baldpanda/dog_breed_classifier/README.md

 ## Training
 Have trained a basic CNN for 3 epochs.
 Have tried to train the model for more epochs locally, but I'm not able to on my current machine.
 Plan is to use SageMaker to build a advanced model.

+At the AWS Summit 2019 there was a demo of "script mode" on a SageMaker Notebook instance.
+It showed the ability of being able to train a custom Keras model, defined in a Python script, using a SageMaker training instance.
+The plan is it use this to be able to train the model for more epochs.